K1ngHungry/PocketDex/README.md

 # PocketDex 🎴

-A comprehensive web application for browsing and managing Pokémon Trading Card Game (TCG) cards in the Pocket format.
+A comprehensive web application for browsing and managing Pokémon Trading Card Game (TCG) cards in Pocket.
 PocketDex provides an intuitive interface for card enthusiasts to explore sets, filter cards, and maintain personal wishlists.

 ## 🌟 Features